-As VP of Product Development, Andrzej is responsible for defining Stem’s technical product and for manufacturing.
+As VP of Product Engineering, Andrzej is responsible for defining Stem’s technical product and for manufacturing.
 Previously, Andrzej served as director of module engineering at GreenVolts, where he oversaw the design and commercialization of High Concentration Photovoltaic Modules (HCPV).
 Previously, Andrzej was director of product development at Nanosolar and worked as a project manager at IDEO, where he developed medical, automotive, and consumer electronics products.
 Andrzej holds a BS and MS in Mechanical Engineering from MIT.

 Zeb Rice is co-founder and a managing partner of Angeleno Group, where he oversees investments in the areas of energy storage, renewables, carbon management, and lighting.
 Prior to this, he managed venture investing for News Ltd., a division of News Corporation.
 His portfolio included seed-through-expansion stage investments in high growth technology companies.
 Zeb received a BS Magna Cum Laude in Government and Economics from Bowdoin College.